xHaroonAhmed/Fall-2023-CS-211/README.md

-This repository is for Professor Jerry Waxman's CS111 class in Fall 2023: Introduction to Algorithms in C++.
+This repository is for Professor Jerry Waxman's CS211 class in Fall 2023: Object Oriented Programming in C++.
 All assignments built up on top of one another.
 Most basic datastructures were implemented from structs, classes, and vectors.